knpuniversity/drupal-under-the-hood/knpu/modules-routes-controllers.md

 but there's none of that in this file.

 Module ready!
 Head back to the browser and go into the "Extend" section.
-With any we'll see the module here.
+With any luck  we'll see the module here.
 There it is under "Sample": "Dino ROAR".
 It sounds terrifying.
 Check the box and press the install button anyways.
 What's the worst that could happen?

 Nothing!
 But now we can build that page I keep talking about.